WeeblyChar/OTel-Odoo/README.md

 - Search for `OpenTelemetry Collector`
 - Click **Install**

-> 💡 That’s it!
-No CLI install or extra setup needed inside Odoo.
+> No CLI install or extra setup needed inside Odoo.

 ---

-## ⚙️ Developer Notes & Configuration
+## Developer Notes & Configuration

 Before using or extending this module: